microsoftgraph/msgraph-sdk-powershell/src/Reports/beta/docs/Update-MgBetaReportSlaAzureAdAuthentication.md

 `ATTAINMENTS <IMicrosoftGraphServiceLevelAgreementAttainment[]>`: A list of monthly serviceLevelAgreementAttainment objects.
   - `[EndDate <DateTime?>]`: The end date for the calendar month for which SLA attainment is measured.
-  - `[Score <Double?>]`: The level of SLA attainment achieved by the tenant for the calendar month identified, as described in Azure Active Directory SLA performance.
+  - `[Score <Double?>]`: The level of SLA attainment achieved by the tenant for the calendar month identified, as described in Microsoft Entra SLA performance.
 Values are truncated, not rounded, so the actual value is always equal to or higher than the displayed value.
 Values are expressed as a percentage of availability for the tenant.
   - `[StartDate <DateTime?>]`: The start date for the calendar month for which SLA attainment is measured.

 `BODYPARAMETER <IMicrosoftGraphAzureAdAuthentication>`: azureADAuthentication